Dalink-s-Nig-LTD/unikonet/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the DALINK'S NIG LTD License.